Death Ship (1980 film): Plot

-Survivors of a tragic shipping collision are rescued by a mysterious black ship which appears out of the fog; little do they realise that the ship is a Nazi torture ship which has sailed the seas for years, luring unsuspecting sailors.

-Prickly Captain Ashland is leading his cruise ship on his final voyage, attended by his replacement Trevor Marshall, who has brought along his family.
+Prickly Captain Ashland is leading his cruise ship on his final voyage, attended by his replacement, Trevor Marshall, who brought his family along.
 In the middle of the night following a routine Caribbean route, their radar detects a mysterious black freighter on a collision course that matches their heading regardless of evasive maneuvers.
-Despite Ashland's best efforts, the boats collide, sinking the cruise ship and taking with it most of her crew and passengers.
+Despite Ashland's best efforts, the ships collide, sinking the cruise ship and taking most of her crew and passengers with it.

-The next day, a handful of survivors — Marshall, his wife Margaret, their children Robin and Ben, a young officer named Nick and his love interest Lori, the ship's comic Jackie, and a passenger, Mrs. Morgan — are adrift on a large piece of wreckage.
-Ashland surfaces nearby and he's brought aboard, barely conscious.
-Later, the survivors come upon the black freighter, unaware it's the ship that attacked them.
+The next day, a handful of survivors — Marshall, his wife Margaret, their children Robin and Ben, a young officer named Nick and his love interest Lori, the ship's comic Jackie, and a passenger, Mrs. Morgan — are adrift on a large wreckage.
+Ashland surfaces nearby, and he is brought aboard, barely conscious.
+Later, the survivors come upon the black freighter, unaware it is the ship that attacked them.
 Finding a boarding ladder slung from the stern, they climb aboard, but not before the ladder plunges into the sea as the officers try to climb it with the injured Ashland.
 When all are finally aboard, Jackie tries to rally the survivors with humor, but a cable seizes him by the ankle, and he is swung outboard by one of the ship's cranes, which lowers him into the water before cutting him loose, to be swept astern and lost.

 Shocked, the survivors explore the corridors of the empty, echoing vessel, finding only cobwebs and 1930s memorabilia.
-Hatches open and close by themselves and lights go on and off while a swinging block knocks out Nick, who is exploring above deck.
+Hatches open and close by themselves, and lights go on and off while a swinging block knocks out Nick, who is exploring above deck.
 Meanwhile, a delirious Ashland hears a mysterious, disembodied voice speaking to him in German.
-The others finally set up in a dusty bunk room, and they separate to retrieve supplies and the injured captain.
-Mrs. Morgan finds a gramophone and a movie projector that suddenly turn on by themselves.
+The others finally set up in a dusty bunk room and separate to retrieve supplies and the injured captain.
+Mrs. Morgan finds a gramophone and a movie projector that suddenly turn on.
 While watching the film (1936's Everything Is Rhythm) and eating a piece of hard candy from one of the ship's cupboards, she begins decomposing and becomes grotesquely deformed.
 Terrified, she stumbles back to the bunk room, where a possessed Ashland strangles her.